madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 {{< /highlight >}}

 <p>
-    This show the states contained in the data frame and the possible values for each municipality.
+    This shows the states contained in the dataset and their possible values for each municipality.
 </p>

 <p>